justinrummel/jr.com-mm/_posts/2015-01-21-integrating-and-debugging-windows-active-directory-ldap-connection-with-jamf-softwares-jss.md

 exit 0;
 {% endhighlight %}

 Here is the result of my test environment.
-You're results should hopefully have more AD serviers populated, but otherwise it would be close to this gist:
+You're results should have more AD servers populated, but otherwise it would be close to this gist:

 {% gist 4bae71d761d2fcd8bd19 %}